With so many countries to choose from, which one of you should consider connecting to a Japanese VPN server?

 Also, by giving you a Japanese IP address, the VPN helps you get access to region-locked Japanese servers, and it will also let you bypass IP bans with ease.

-Sign up for our free trial, and test out CactusVPN for 24 hours before picking a subscription plan.
+Sign up for our free trial, and test out CactusVPN before picking a subscription plan.

 We won’t ask you to share any credit card info with us, and you’ll get access to every single one of our features.